-The Model 2900 Humidity Generation System requires little periodic maintenance.
-Following the proper operating procedures as given in this manual will help assure trouble-free operation of this system.
+The Model 1220 Humidity Generation System requires little periodic maintenance.
+Following the proper operating procedures as given in this manual will help ensure trouble-free operation of this system.

-ALWAYS USE THE FILE>TURN OFF COMMAND TO PROPERLY EXIT THE SOFTWARE AND SHUTDOWN THE COMPUTERS SO THAT THE MAIN POWER SWITCH CAN BE SWITCHED OFF.
+ALWAYS USE THE FILE> "TURN OFF" COMMAND TO PROPERLY EXIT THE SOFTWARE AND SHUTDOWN THE COMPUTER BEFORE THE MAIN POWER SWITCH CAN BE SWITCHED OFF.

-13.1 Drain Pre-Saturator
+13.1 DRAIN PRE-SATURATOR